Kurralta Park

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Kurralta Park has 13 operational public transport stops, all serving buses.
-These stops are covered by 14 different routes, collectively offering 2,353 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents typically located 139 meters from the nearest stop.
-Most commuters travel outward due to its residential nature.
-Cars remain the dominant mode at 75%, while buses account for 17%.
-Vehicle ownership averages 1.0 per dwelling, below the regional average.
+Kurralta Park has 13 active public transport stops, all of which are bus stops.
+These stops are served by 14 different routes that together facilitate 2,353 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically living just 139 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transportation, used by 75% of residents, while buses are used by 17%.
+On average, there is one vehicle per dwelling, which is below the regional average.

-According to the 2021 Census, only 8.4% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 336 trips per day across all routes, equating to approximately 181 weekly trips per individual stop.
+According to the 2021 Census, only 8.4% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Across all routes, service frequency averages 336 trips per day, equating to approximately 181 weekly trips per individual stop.

 Frequently Asked Questions - Transport